opatiny/id-card-analysis/docs/intermediate-results.md

 ## 2022.01.06: Add annotations

 We managed to detect the orientation of a scan, knowing that the picture is always in the left part of the scan, and that the ID card is wider that high.
+On our datasets, even scans without a picture (back of ID card) have been reoriented correctly (3 scans).
+This is probably by change, because teh largest ROI happened to be on the left side of the image.

 Enhancements (v1.3):